tpayne/CloudRun/README.md

 Very crudely, Cloud Run are hosted containers that act as services based on runtime images like Springboot.
 These services are cheaper to run than [Cloud Functions](https://github.com/tpayne/CloudFunctions) and are able to provide faster cold start times.

-These sample assume you have a basic understanding of GCP, hosted compute services and Docker.
+These samples assume you have a basic understanding of GCP, hosted compute services and Docker.

 Build Status
 ------------